 Marginal deformations in models with higher $k$ have qualitatively the same properties.
-There are of course differences in lengths of branches and in precision of various observables, but the key features are mostly the same.
-The branches of solutions have finite length, they consistently describe marginally deformed boundary states in some range of $\lS$ and they cover only a part of the \SU moduli space.
+There are of course variations in lengths of branches and in precision of various observables, but the key features are mostly the same.
+The branches of solutions have finite length, they consistently describe marginally deformed boundary states in a limited range of $\lS$ and they cover only a part of the \SU moduli space.

-The results of this paper suggest that the relations between the two marginal parameters $\lB$ and $\lS$ not random, but they are related for certain groups of solutions.
-In figure \ref{fig:lambda}, we plot the function $\lB(\sqrt{k}\lS)$ for several branches of solutions and it turns out that these functions are (for small $\lS$) similar for solutions that describe D-branes with the same final value of the parameter $J$, while the initial background seems to be irrelevant.
+The results of this paper suggest that the relations between the two marginal parameters $\lB$ and $\lS$ are not independent, but that they seem to be related for certain groups of solutions.
+In figure \ref{fig:lambda}, we plot the function $\lB(\sqrt{k}\lS)$ for several branches of solutions and the results are similar (for small enough $\lS$) for solutions that describe D-branes with the same final value of the parameter $J$, while the initial value seems to be irrelevant.
 The precision of our results is not good enough to say whether the agreement includes the whole function or just the leading term in its expansion, but it seems very likely that there are some relations between the functions.